I feel 'hurt' when I can't select Alli - Mourinho urges Tottenham forward to grasp opportunity | Goal.com

 Alli was one of nine changes to the Tottenham side from Monday’s win at Burnley, with Gareth Bale also handed a start while free-scoring duo Harry Kane and Son Heung-Min dropped to the bench.

-However, Alli was one of four players taken of at half-time as Spurs trailed the Belgian outfit 1-0 at the break.
+However, Alli was one of four players taken of at half-time as Spurs trailed the Belgian outfit at the break, with Mourinho's side eventually falling to Antwerp in a 1-0 defeat.

 Mourinho accepts it is a challenge trying to keep so many players happy, but admits it is a nice problem to have.